 Socket end connections are manufactured to ASTM D2467-94.
 Solvent cementing of socket end connections to pipe should be performed per ASTM specifications D2855-87.
 Cut pipe square.
 Chamfer and deburr pipe.
 Surfaces must be cleaned and free of dirt, moisture, oil and other foreign material.
-Apply primer to inside socket surface of the valve on the Duplex strainer.
-Never allow primer or cement to contact valve ball, as leaking may result.
+Apply primer to inside socket surface of the strainer.
+Never allow primer or cement to contact sealing surfaces or the screen, as leaking may result.
 Use a scrubbing motion.
 Repeat applications may be necessary to soften the surface of the socket.
 Next, liberally apply primer to the male end of the pipe to the length of the socket depth.
-Again apply to the socket, without delay apply cement to the pipe while the surface is still wet with primer.
+Again apply to the socket, without delay, apply cement to the pipe while the surface is still wet with primer.
 Next apply cement lightly, but uniformly to the inside of the socket.
-Apply a second coat of cement to the pipe, and assemble the pipe to the end socket of the Duplex, rotating the pipe 1/4 turn in one direction as it is slipped to full depth into the socket.
-The connection should be held in position for approx. 30 seconds to allow the connection to "set".
+Apply a second coat of cement to the pipe, and assemble the strainer to the pipe, rotating the strainer 1/4 turn in one direction as it is slipped to full depth on to the pipe.
+The strainer should be held in position for approx. 30 seconds to allow the connection to "set".
 After assembly wipe off excess cement.
 Full set time is a minimum of 30 minutes at 60 to 100 °F. Full cure time should be based on the chart below.